 Year round, when they weren’t on duty, they worked out at the barracks gym or visited their friends and talked in their rooms.
 Bob kept snacks and non-alcoholic drinks in his room all the time, so it was common for friends to stop by and chat.
 In the evening, they could go to the enlisted club for a meal or some entertainment and a drink or two, before hunkering down in their barracks for the night.
 Not even their barracks were safe enough when big storms hit the base and they had to evacuate to more secure buildings designed to withstand the strong winds and bone-chilling cold.

 On one occasion when a severe storm set in, everyone was restricted to quarters and the barracks staff began taking a roll call.
 Bob was missing.
 They began to search the barracks and were getting ready to call for a search outside when they found him visiting with African American Airmen he had become friends with.
 Amid the racial tensions of the 1960’s, this demonstrated in a simple way Bob and his friends’ commitment to treat each other with dignity and respect and to help break down societal barriers.
-Of all of the Air Force stories Bob has told his children and grandchildren over the years, this one had the greatest impact because of the life lesson it taught.
+Of all the Air Force stories Bob has told his children and grandchildren over the years, this one had the greatest impact because of the life lesson it taught.
 In fact, Bob’s children and grandchildren felt so strongly about it that they specifically asked him to include it as part of his Air Force story.

 Although Bob loved his assignment at Thule, when he got the chance to take leave, he went to the opposite weather extreme.
-Taking advantage of discount air fares available to military members and the money he’d saved in Greenland, he visited both Hawaii and Florida in an effort to thaw out from his deep freeze in the arctic.
+Taking advantage of discount air fares available to military members and the money he’d saved in Greenland, he visited both Hawaii and Florida to thaw out from his deep freeze in the arctic.
 These vacations also helped break his assignment into more tolerable segments.